stef/pbp/readme.txt

 # this is a simple python wrapper around nacl, to provide basic
 # functionality resembling PGP.
 It uses scrypt for a KDF and a much
-# simpler packet format, that is much harder to fingerprint.
+# simpler packet format, that is much harder to fingerprint, and
+# provides a PFS mode.

 # this is a automatic install script besides
 # use: